| Today

 off fanny packs and unzip every compartment from the beginning

 because it moves the line along faster.
+After that it was up

 into line for the turnstiles.
 Our friends were running just a